KlaudiaJaros/ConnectFourGame/README.txt

  Connect Four Game
  Author: Klaudia Jaros

+### Requirements:

+Visual Studio Developer Command Prompt and Windows OS I used: Visual Studio 2019 Developer Command Prompt v16.8.2

+### How to install:

+Open your Visual Studio Developer Command Prompt and use the command: `nmake install` to install the application.
+Nmake uses makefile instructions to compile and link the main connectFour.c file with the libraries written by me: stack.c and gameHistory.c

+You are ready to use the application now.

+### How to run:

+Use the command: `nmake run` or simply type `connectFour.exe`

+### How to delete:

+Open your Visual Studio Developer Command Prompt and use the command: `nmake delete`

 ### Description:

 Connect Four is a two-player connection board game, in which the players choose a colour and then take turns dropping coloured discs into a seven-column,